 - Thickness: The thickness of a window affects its R-value by increasing its ability to resist heat flow.
 A thicker window will generally have a higher R-value than a thin one because it provides more resistance against heat transfer.

 - Construction: The construction of a window can affect its insulating properties.
 Wider frames provide greater resistance against heat transfer than narrower ones because fewer air gaps exist between them.

-- Type: Different windows offer different insulation levels depending on their construction materials (for example, double-pane windows have higher R-values than single panes do).
+- Type: Different windows offer read this to determine if wall insulation has mold on their construction materials (for example, double-pane windows have higher R-values than single panes do).

 Through U Value

 The U-value of a window measures how much heat is transferred through the window.
 It is the inverse of the R-value, which measures the window’s resistance to heat flow.
 The lower the U-value, the better the window insulates your home.